Electrical Injuries in Emergency Medicine

 Flame burns

 Flame burns are caused by ignition of clothing or nearby objects.
-These cause thermal burns similar to other flame burns.
+They cause thermal burns resembling other flame burns.

 Low-voltage burns

-These behave like ordinary thermal burns and range from local erythema to full-thickness burns.
-These require several seconds of contact to cause skin burns, sometimes reaching current levels high enough to cause VF before causing any significant skin damage.[4]
+Low-voltage burns (see the images below) behave like ordinary thermal burns and range from local erythema to full-thickness burns.
+Low-voltage current requires several seconds of contact to cause skin burns, sometimes reaching levels high enough to cause VF before causing any significant skin damage.[5]
 Direct contact burns may occur only if the circuit through the person was prolonged for more than a few seconds.
-Low-voltage burns are shown below.

 View Image

-Energized site of low-voltage electrical burn in a 50-year-old electrician.
+Energized site of low-voltage electrical burn in 50-year-old electrician.

 View Image

-Grounded sites of a low-voltage injury in a 33-year-old male suicide patient.
+Grounded sites of low-voltage injury in 33-year-old male suicide patient.

 Contact burns

-Contact burns usually have a pattern from the contacted item (branding) and may appear similar to flash burns.
-A contact burn is shown below.
+Contact burns (see the image below) usually exhibit a pattern from the contacted item (branding) and may appear similar to flash burns.

 View Image

 Contact electrical burn.
-This was the ground of a 120-V alternating current nominal circuit.
+This was ground of 120-V alternating current nominal circuit.
 Note vesicle with surrounding erythema.
-Note thermal and ....
+Note that thermal and c....

 Pediatric oral burns

 These are most commonly encountered in children younger than 6 years who bite or suck on a household electrical cord.
 A local arc of current crosses from one side of the mouth to the other.
 The orbicularis oris muscle may be involved, and cosmetic deformity of the lips may occur if the burn crosses the commissure.
-Significant edema may be noted and within 2-3 days eschar formation.
+Significant edema may be noted, and eschar typically forms within 2-3 days.
 Life-threatening bleeding can occur at 2-3 weeks post injury if the labial artery is exposed when the eschar falls off.
-Initial presentations may underestimate the extent of the ultimate injury; patients require aggressive airway management.[15]
-These patients should be referred for early follow-up to a burn specialist, plastic surgeon, and an oral surgeon.

 Neurologic

-Most acute CNS or spinal deficits resulting from electrical injuries are due to secondary blunt trauma or burns.
-Often, the patient has transient confusion, amnesia, and impaired recall of events if not frank loss of consciousness.
-Direct effects of electrical current are most severe if the respiratory control center of the brainstem is affected resulting in respiratory arrest.
-Current may also cause seizure or direct spinal cord injury if there is hand-to-hand flow.
-Spinal cord injury can also result from direct current effects or blunt trauma.
-Unless a patient is completely lucid with full recollection of the events, initial C-spine immobilization is indicated.
+Most acute central nervous system (CNS) or spinal deficits resulting from electrical injuries are due to secondary blunt trauma or burns.
+Often, the patient has transient confusion, amnesia, and impaired recall of events, if not frank loss of consciousness.
+The direct effects of electrical current are most severe if the respiratory control center of the brainstem is affected, resulting in respiratory arrest.
+The current may also cause seizure or direct spinal cord injury (SCI) if there is hand-to-hand flow.
+SCI can also result from direct current effects or blunt trauma.
+Unless a patient is completely lucid with full recollection of the events, initial immobilization of the cervical spine is indicated.

-Currents cause acute muscle tetany at relatively low currents and frequencies, like those found in most households.
-Muscle tetany causes victims to grasp the source, prolonging contact time, and can also paralyze respiratory muscles resulting in asphyxiation.
+Electrical currents can cause acute muscle tetany at relatively low levels and frequencies, such as those found in most households.
+Muscle tetany causes victims to grasp the source, prolonging contact time, and can also paralyze respiratory muscles, resulting in asphyxiation.

 Musculoskeletal

-Acute injuries include fractures from blunt trauma and compartment syndrome from burns.
+Acute musculoskeletal injuries include fractures from blunt trauma and compartment syndrome from burns.
 The chest and extremities should be examined for circumferential burns.
-Palpate the extremity and perform distal neurologic, vascular, and motor examination to determine if there is suspicion of a compartment syndrome.
-If this is the case, compartment pressure can be measured and early fasciotomy may help prevent subsequent amputation.[10]
-If available, early surgical consultation should be obtained for a patient with concerns for compartment syndrome.
+The extremity should be palpated and distal neurologic, vascular, and motor examination performed to determine whether there are grounds for suspecting a compartment syndrome.
+If this is the case, compartment pressure can be measured and early fasciotomy may help prevent subsequent amputation.[13]
+Early surgical consultation, if available, should be obtained if compartment syndrome is a concern.
 Massive muscle damage can cause severe rhabdomyolysis and subsequent renal failure.

 ENT/head

-The head is a common point of entry for high-voltage injuries.
+The head is a common entry point for high-voltage injuries.
 Patients may have perforated tympanic membranes, facial burns, and cervical spine injury.
-Approximately 6% of victims develop cataracts, usually months after the initial injury, with increasing frequency the closer contact is to the head.[9, 30]
+Approximately 6% of victims develop cataracts, usually months after the initial injury; the closer the contact point is to the head, the greater the frequency.[12, 31]

 Complications

-If no significant burns are present and if consciousness returns before arriving to or in the ED, full recovery is expected.
-Rare persistent arrhythmias have been reported.
+If no significant burns are present and if consciousness returns before arrival at or admission to the emergency department (ED), full recovery is expected.
+Rare instances of persistent arrhythmia have been reported.

 Persistence of unconsciousness carries a worse prognosis, and full recovery is not expected after 24 hours of unconsciousness.

-With proper treatment, the disfigurement of low-voltage mouth injuries can be minimized.
+With proper treatment, the disfigurement caused by low-voltage mouth injuries can be minimized.
 Scarring is almost always present.

-Survival with massive burns is now the rule rather than the exception.
+For patients with massive burns, survival is now the rule rather than the exception.
 However, rates of amputation and significant morbidity from traumatic injuries and burns remain high.

 Laboratory Studies

-In all patients with more than a trivial electrical injury and/or exposure, the following tests should be considered:
+In all patients with more than a trivial electrical injury or exposure, the following tests should be considered:

 Imaging Studies

-Choice of imaging studies is dictated by the presence of blunt trauma, altered mental status, cardiac or respiratory arrest, and type of electrical exposure.
-Studies to be considered are as follows:
+The choice of imaging studies is dictated by the presence of blunt trauma, altered mental status, or cardiac or respiratory arrest, as well as the type of electrical exposure.
+The following modalities should be considered:

 Other Tests